-In Myanmar (formerly Burma), Humanity & Inclusion advances the rights of casualties of mines and explosive remnants of war and people with disabilities, and promotes their inclusion in local communities.
+In Myanmar (formerly Burma), HI advances the rights of casualties of mines and explosive remnants of war and people with disabilities, and promotes their inclusion in local communities.

 HI provides support to casualties of mines and explosive remnants of war and people with disabilities and helps them access rehabilitation care and psychological support.
 The organisation ensures they are able to access a new source of income.
 HI also helps people protect themselves by providing them with risk education on mines and explosive remnants of war.

 HI trains medical teams in hospitals, including emergency services in children’s hospitals in Yangon and Mandalay, in natural disaster risk preparedness and performs advocacy work on the development of national disaster preparedness plans.
 The organisation also trains disabled people’s organisations to manage these risks and to take into account the most vulnerable people.

 Rhe organisation also runs rehabilitation sessions for people with disabilities affected by the conflict in Kayin State.

 HI also implements a project on the early detection of disability and early intervention (rehabilitation sessions, psychosocial support, etc.) for children under the age of five and pregnant women among others, targeted in particular at victims of natural disasters.
 The aim is to prevent the development of complications or a disability.